Creative Subtitle Saying "Education to End Racism"

 Develop action plans for personal growth regarding race relations.

 Overcome limiting relational beliefs.

-Reconcile traumatic experiences
+Reconcile traumatic experiences.

-Rid of habits and develop conscience behaviors
+Discard old habits and develop effective conscience behaviors.

 Recognize and develop paths for personal growth.

-ECCR is the only “Cultural Boot-Camp” of its kind offering sustainable personal transformation as an effective tool in the fight to eradicate racism.
+ECCR is the only “Cultural Boot Camp” of its kind offering sustainable personal transformation as an effective tool in the fight to eradicate racism.

 Join us and experience amazing growth through “Racial Recognition.”

 Using the Constitution as a backdrop, “Cultural Intervention” is an active view of society through the lens of “race.”
 The Constitution is the one thing that affects ALL persons in this country, unequally.
 From its creation inequality based on race, gender, and class was given a place to thrive as it governed the lives and culture of its people.
 Our constitution is the social datum point and common denominator for the definition of what it means to be American, but on